Algorithmic art

 Algorithmic art or algorithm art is art, mostly visual art, in which the design is generated by an algorithm.
 Algorithmic artists are sometimes called algorists.
+Algorithmic art is created in the form of digital paintings and sculptures, interactive installations and music compositions.

+Algorithmic art is not a new concept.
+Islamic art is a good example of the tradition of following a set of rules to create patterns.
+The even older practice of weaving includes elements of algorithmic art.

+As computers developed so did the art created with them.
+Algorithmic art encourages experimentation allowing artists to push their creativity in the digital age.
+Algorithmic art allows creators to devise intricate patterns and designs that would be nearly impossible to achieve by hand.
+Creators have a say on what the input criteria is, but not on the outcome.

 Overview

 Algorithmic art, also known as computer-generated art, is a subset of generative art (generated by an autonomous system) and is related to systems art (influenced by systems theory).
 Fractal art is an example of algorithmic art.
+Fractal art is both abstract and mesmerizing.

 For an image of reasonable size, even the simplest algorithms require too much calculation for manual execution to be practical, and they are thus executed on either a single computer or on a cluster of computers.
 The final output is typically displayed on a computer monitor, printed with a raster-type printer, or drawn using a plotter.
 Variability can be introduced by using pseudo-random numbers.
 There is no consensus as to whether the product of an algorithm that operates on an existing image (or on any input other than pseudo-random numbers) can still be considered computer-generated art, as opposed to computer-assisted art.